How to access BioBeyond

 How can I skip a lesson or move to another lesson?

-From the Lesson Overview you can choose which lessons you’d like to take next as long as the lesson is open.
+From the Course Content you can choose which lessons you’d like to take next as long as the lesson is open.
 Open dates are set by your instructor and if an entire unit is opened at once you don’t have to work on the lessons in order.
 However, be aware that most lessons have content that builds on previous lessons.
 Therefore, going out of order might make your experience more difficult.

 How do I review a lesson?